 Those days were just special and I lived for them.
 It was a different world for me.
 I didn’t come from a rich family; although my dad was an international cricketer, cricket was not a well paid sport and my parents really did make huge sacrifices to give me a very comfortable upbringing.

 Dad had, himself, come from an impoverished background in Guyana, and mum spent much of my childhood juggling pennies to make ends meet while he was away playing overseas for much of the year.
-In short I grew up in a contradictory state of private school but in a family environment where every penny was worked hard for and sacrifices made.
+In short I grew up in a contradictory state of fee paying school but in a family environment where every penny was worked hard for and sacrifices made.

 Liverpool and The Kop was where I first really understood about working class.
 It was the antithesis of private school education and it was a world with which I felt a much deeper sense of identity.
 People had very little, but Saturday afternoons brought the city and people together.